jose-lopes/test_axios/README.md

   })

 ```
+The entire test code is present at [https://github.com/jose-lopes/test_axios](https://github.com/jose-lopes/test_axios) .
 Next I will describe the environment that I setup to reproduce the problem.

-* Start fake server
+* Start fake server.
+(This program serve /upload and /download (20MB) requests)

 ```
 node test_fakeserver.js
 ```

-* Start test server and monitor memory with [memory-profiler](https://pypi.org/project/memory-profiler/)
+* Start test server and monitor memory with [memory-profiler](https://pypi.org/project/memory-profiler/).
+(This program serve /record request, which it get /download and post to /upload)

 ```
 mprof run node test.js
 ```

-* execute 20 test requests with interval of 30 seconds
+* execute 20 /record requests with interval of 30 seconds

 ```
 for test in $(seq 1 20); do curl -X POST localhost:7000/record; sleep 30; done
 ```

-All test code is present at https://github.com/jose-lopes/test_axios

 The execution produces the next graph: